minvws/nl-covid19-coronacheck-provider-docs/docs/providing-events-by-patient-id.md

 For providers who have already implemented the DigiD based route, adding this route is fairly easy, as long as the provider has the following data on hand:

-* The unique Patient ID for a patient at the provider
+* The unique Patient ID for a patient at the provider (in short the 'user identifier')
 * The patient's full birth date
 * A cellphone number of the patient
 * If a cellphone number is not available, the e-mail address of the patient